zeek/zeek-docs/scripts/base/frameworks/supervisor/api.zeek.rst

    It's an error to call this from a process other than a Supervisor.

-   :node: the name of the node to get the status of or an empty string
+   :param node: the name of the node to get the status of or an empty string
          to mean "all nodes".